 One of the issues for you is that you don’t know how to achieve your goal.
 Something is in the way, but you don’t know what.

 That part is fine.
 That part we can work with.
 And shortly, I’m going to share some posts with you to help you work out what to do.

-But it’s the psychology behind hiding the fact that you’re struggling with your goals that I have a problem with (on your behalf).
-Because I care about you being able to achieve them.
+But because I care about you being able to achieve your goals, it’s the psychology behind hiding the fact that you’re struggling with your goals that is a bigger problem that I have (on your behalf).

 Why the Psychology of Hiding Your Struggle is a Problem for Your Goals (+ the Creation of Your Life)

 If you’re struggling with your goals, and hiding your struggle, it tells us that you are living from a performance orientation.
 (And that is a problem for your goals).

 One is conducive to creating results.
 And the other really struggles to.

 One orientation is about creating.
 The other is about performing.